 Now, let’s determine HOW you are going to address this hindrance.
 Simply stated, you are going to create one, single “home” for each item or category of items.
 This even applies to your calendar.
 You must no longer permit yourself to pile everything down daily.

 Take five minutes to sort through your mail and mark your calendar daily for upcoming tasks and events.
-If you get a bill in the mail, you put it away immediately in the designated bill space you have created for bills.
+If you receive a bill in the mail, you put it away immediately in the designated bill space you have created for bills.

 If your family has an upcoming appointment, you mark it on your calendar immediately.
-If you make a purchase for that craft you love, you put in in that craft space (not a pile in that room) immediately.
+If you make a purchase for that craft you love, you put it in that craft space (not a pile in that room) immediately.

 You get the idea?
 You no longer procrastinate.
 You no longer create piles.
 You will gain order and peace in your home by taking the time to simply put everything away daily.
 Plus, you’ll gain the personal satisfaction of actually getting things done that you want.